danielleboe/notesapp/README.md

 - THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

 ## Usage

+### Usage on local machine
 1. Clone the Repo to a local environment.
-2. Install Express npm install express fs path
+2. Install express and run npm install express
-3. Run node server.js in directory
+3. Run node server.js
-4. Navigate web browser to http://localhost:3001/
+3. Navigate web browser to http://localhost:3001/ if using on local machine

+### View live app
+Live app rendered at https://note-app-ynb3.onrender.com/

 ## Demo Video